 Network-based approaches to segmentation require you to manage tens of thousands of firewall wall rules.
 This process is time consuming, complex, and error-prone.

-What federal organizations need is a way to visualize and understand their networks, and then use that understanding to isolate high-value enclaves and segment environments.
-This stops lateral movement, and helps catch malicious outsiders and insiders before they can cause serious damage.
+Federal organizations need a way to visualize and understand their networks and then use that understanding to isolate high-value enclaves and segment environments.
+This stops lateral movement and helps catch malicious outsiders and insiders before they can cause serious damage.

 Security segmentation is the process of deploying different types of segmentation throughout your environment to increase your security without impacting your business process.
 Because it's not tied to the network, you can segment across hybrid environments and customize your segmentation to fit your needs.

-Illumio ASP enables your team to implement security segmentation across your environments with two key capabilities:
+The Illumio Adaptive Security Platform (ASP) enables your team to implement security segmentation across your environments with two key capabilities:

 Illumio visualizes the applications in your environment, including AWS GovCloud and Azure Government.
 It can visualize modern applications as well as legacy systems.
 This helps your team understand how your applications connect and communicate.